Code of Conduct

 If people are unable to work out issues between themselves, they are encouraged to seek the advice of a mutually trusted third party or a designated community volunteer to help mediate.

 For the Pacific NW Drupal Summit, we have appointed a visible community member for this role:

 You may also contact the Drupal Community Working Group to help mediate or resolve issues.

 When we need it, we ask for help

-The PNWDS team wants everyone to feel safe for the duration of the Summit.
-If necessary, Summit staff are empowered to take appropriate actions that may include, but are not limited to, warnings, expulsion from the event without refund, and referrals to venue security or local law enforcement.
+The the Pacific NW Drupal Summit team wants everyone to feel safe for the duration of the conference.
+If necessary, conference staff are empowered to take appropriate actions that may include, but are not limited to, warnings, expulsion from the conference without refund, and referrals to venue security or local law enforcement.

-Thanks for making Pacific Northwest Drupal Summit awesome for everyone!
+Thanks for making the Pacific NW Drupal Summit awesome for everyone!

 This Code of Conduct is a derivative of the DrupalCon Code of Conduct, written and edited by members of the Drupal open source community and licensed under the CC BY-SA 3.0 Unported license by the Pacific NW Drupal Summit.